leslieyip02/rhcp/README.md

 # California 🔥🌶️

 The Red Hot Chili Peppers' obsession with California is no secret.
-But just how often does *California* appear in their discography?
+But just how often does `"California"` appear in their discography?

 ### Getting the Lyrics